 - Manuscripts will not be returned to entrants and must be submitted by the author (except Secondary Schools Division entries which can be submitted by teachers on behalf of the author with the author’s consent).

-- Stories may be subject to screening by a panel selected and overseen by the Competition judge.
+- Stories will be subject to screening by a panel selected and overseen by the Competition judge.
 Judging is conducted blind (i.e. the judge and screening panel will not see the name of the author during the judging process).